Skip to main content

 Troubleshooting

-Q: My recurring task's due date isn't calculating correctly
+Q: My recurring task's due date is not calculating correctly.

-A: Check that you've set the recurrence pattern first, then configure the due date.
+A: Check that you set the recurrence pattern first, then configured the due date.
 The due date options change based on recurrence type.

-Q: Tasks are appearing on weekends when they shouldn't
+Q: Tasks are appearing on weekends when they should not.

-Q: I want tasks due 20 business days after month-end, but they're calculating wrong
+Q: I want tasks due 20 business days after month-end, but they are calculating wrong.

 Q: Can I set different due date rules for different clients?

-A: Check the task's start date, repeat from date and recurrence settings.
+A: Check the task's start date, Repeats from date, and recurrence settings.
 Adjust the start date calculation to make tasks appear closer to their due date.

-A: Use specific date selection (20th) with the "Before" option to automatically move weekend deadlines to the preceding Friday.
+A: Use the specific date selection (20th) with the Before option to automatically move weekend deadlines to the preceding Friday.

 Did this answer your question?